Loading...

 In addition a special class, PLMD::Keywords, is used to store the descriptions of the syntax for any given action so that this data can be produced in the output when the user makes a mistake in input.
-In the following a step-by-step explanaition as to how to use the documentation prodcuing functionality of plumed is provided.
+In the following a step-by-step explanaition as to how to use the documentation producing functionality of plumed is provided.
 When you have finished creating your new documentation they should be incorporated automatically in the manual the next time you make the manual.
 Furthermore, a number of checks of your manual are performed when you make the manual so any errors should be straightforward to find.

 When you implement any new PLMD::Action in plumed you must first create the documentation for the keywords that you will use to read the input for your new method.
 In fact you cannot read in undocumented keywords using plumed.
-The documentation for keywords is created in a static method of the action called registerKeywords.
-This method should be declared in the definition of the class as follows:
+You will also need to document the values that can be assed out of the action.
+Again you cannot pass values unless they are documented.

 static void registerKeywords(Keywords& keys);